Riko2909/CMUC/README.md

 # CMUC

-"Catch Me if U can" is a simple minecraft plugin for the 1.16.x to track players.
+"Catch me if u can" is a simple minecraft plugin for the 1.16.x to track players.

 ## How to use